 The bald eagle is the national bird of the United States.
-With a wingspan of nearly 8 feet, it barely out measures the Golden Eagle.
+With a wingspan of nearly 2.4 meters (8 feet, it barely out measures the Golden Eagle.
 This bird commands the skies with a body length of around 40 inches (3.33 feet) and weighing about 6.35 kgs (14 lbs.)

 Bald eagles range from Alaska to Florida and everywhere in between.
-They have been known to eat fish and small mammals, but they mainly eat carrion.
+They have been known to eat fish and small mammals but mainly carrion.
 Because of their scavenging nature, Ben Franklin protested their use as the symbol of the United States.
-He believed them “a bird of bad moral character” and argued that the turkey should be the national bird instead.
+He believed them to be “a bird of bad moral character” and argued that the turkey should be the national bird instead.

 Bald eagles build massive nests.
-The biggest on record was 9.5 feet in diameter, 20 feet deep, and estimated to weigh 4,409 pounds.
+The biggest on record was 2.89 meters (9.5 feet) in diameter, 6 meters (20 feet deep), and estimated to weigh 2,000 kgs (4,409 pounds.)
 Their numbers plummeted in America due to pesticides such as DDT.
 The pesticide made their eggshells weak, and hatching rates were low.
 With careful measures and new laws, bald eagles have rebounded in the wild and are considered a conservation success story.

 2. American White Pelican

 The American white pelican has the second largest wingspan in North America.
-They have a square-cut wingspan of 9 and a half feet, although there have been reports of larger specimens up to 12 feet.
+They have a square-cut wingspan of 2.89 meters (9 and a half feet), although there have been reports of larger specimens up to 3.65 meters (12 feet.)

 The American white pelican can be found in coastal areas during winter after migrating in fall.
-They can be found in Florida, the Gulf Coast, and California in winter.
+They can be found in winter in Florida, the Gulf Coast, and California.
 They can be found in shallow waters in Northern California, Minnesota, and Manitoba from March to May during breeding.

 They have white plumage with an orange-pink bill and a pouch.
-During breeding, they grow a protuberance on top of their bills.
+During breeding, they grow a bump on top of their accounts.
 They have black flight feathers, although these can only be seen in flight.
-Juvenile American white pelicans have brown crowns and bills, and their bodies appear slightly dirtier.
+Juvenile American white pelicans have brown crowns and accounts, and their bodies appear slightly dirtier.

 They generally lay 2 or 3 white eggs, sometimes up to 6.
 Both parents share incubation for 29 days.

-Californian condors are the largest birds in North America.
-They have an enormous wingspan of up to 10 feet wide, a body length of 4.5 feet), and weigh 9kgs (20 lbs).
+California condors are the largest birds in North America.
+They have an enormous wingspan of up to 3 meters (10 feet) wide, a body length of 1.37 meters (4.5 feet), and weigh 9kgs (20 lbs).
 California condors are found in the western united states and live in the rocky forested regions of Southern California, Arizona, and Utah.
-Condors generally feed on carrion, and the Californian condor is no exception.
+Condors generally feed on carrion, and the California condor is no exception.
 They have been known to travel up to 160 miles searching for a meal.

-When in flight, this considerable bird glides on air currents, soaring as high as 15,000 feet.
-The Californian Condor is another conservation success story.
+When in flight, this many birds glide on air currents, soaring as high as 4,500 meters (15,000 feet0.)
+The California Condor is another conservation success story.
 The population fell to just 22 birds in the 1980s, but there are now 230 birds in the wild, thanks to conservation efforts.
 An additional 160 birds in captivity are part of careful breeding programs to help rebuild wild populations.
-These breeding programs aim to reestablish the birds in their historical habitats to maintain their populations without human intervention.
+These breeding programs aim to reestablish the birds in their historical habitats to maintain their people without human intervention.

 North America has some genuinely amazing birds.
 The wildlife here is awe-inspiring, from eagles and swans to owls and condors.
-With the Californian Condor at number one on the list with a wingspan of 10 feet, some of these birds are huge.
-If you get a chance to go birdwatching in North America, check some of these massive birds off your list.
+With the California Condor number one on the list with a wingspan of 10 feet, some of these birds are huge.
+If you can go birdwatching in North America, check some of these massive birds off your list.